ClearingHouse/clearblockd/docs/API.rst

     .. deprecated:: 1.5

-.. function:: proxy_to_counterpartyd(method='', params={})
+.. function:: proxy_to_clearinghoused(method='', params={})

-  :param method: Method name to call in counterpartyd.
+  :param method: Method name to call in clearinghoused.
   :param params: Array of function parameters.
-  :returns: The method response from counterpartyd
+  :returns: The method response from clearinghoused

-  Relays a request to the counterpartyd server, with the given method and params, and returns the result.
-See the `counterpartyd API documentation <http://counterpartyd.readthedocs.org/en/latest/API.html>`_ for available methods.
+  Relays a request to the clearinghoused server, with the given method and params, and returns the result.
+See the `clearinghoused API documentation <http://clearinghoused.readthedocs.org/en/latest/API.html>`_ for available methods.

 .. function:: record_btc_open_order(wallet_id, order_tx_hash)